 Dr. Ken Campbell is the head of the mass communications sequence and helps make decisions about course scheduling and content.

 If you have questions about this major or your sequence progression, please contact your assigned academic advisor.

-Want to change your major to mass communications?
+Want to change your major to journalism?

 Visit the university advising center for information about changing your major.